-- 7.2 Any amount in excess of the delegation provided for in paragraph 6.4 above must be submitted together with a recommendation from the Accounting Officer to the committee for consideration.
-The committee will, after thorough review of any recommendation by the Accounting Officer and in terms of this Policy, make recommendations to Council to write off any amounts to the maximum of:- - 7.3 All amounts to be written off in terms of Section 6.4 and Section 6.5 above must be considered individually and each case on its own merits must be separately reported to the Committee.
+- (i) in the case of a household consumer an amount of R1000-00 (excluding interest and penalties) per submission; and - (11) in the case of a business consumer an amount of R2000-00 (excluding interest and penalties) per submission. - 7.2 Any amount in excess of the delegation provided for in paragraphs 7.1.2 and 7.1.2 above, must be submitted together with a recommendation from the Accounting Officer to the committee for consideration.
+The committee will, after thorough review of any recommendation by the Accounting Officer and in terms of this Policy, make recommendations to Council to write off any amounts to the maximum of: - - 7.3 All amounts to be written off in terms of Section 7.1 and Section 7.2 above must be considered individually and each case on its own merits must be separately reported to the Committee.

-8 PROVISION FOR BAD DEBTS
+8 PROVISION FOR BAD DEBTS/IMPAIRMENT